Finish Your High school Diploma with High School +

 HS+ classes are offered both online and in-person.
 The cost for the program is $35 per quarter and financial assistance is available.
 Most students are able to complete a HS+ Diploma in 6-9 months.

-*Students who are 18-20 years old can participate in HS+ with additional requirements.
-Students who are not yet 19 years old must also submit a completed High School Release Form or a Request for Approval to Test form, signed by a school official and parent or guardian.
-This form is available at your local high school or high school district office.
-You must be at least 18 years old to enroll in a HS+ course.
+You must be at least 18 years old to enroll in HS+ and there is no age limit to enroll in HS+.
+Students who are not yet 19 years old must also submit a completed High School release form, signed by a school official and parent or guardian.
+This form is available at your local high school or school district office.